starknet-edu/counter-workshop/README.md

 ### Goal

-Add the external `KillSwitch` contract as a dependency within your project.
+In this step, we will introduce an external smart contract that acts as a kill switch for a specific function.
+Your task is to add the external `KillSwitch` contract as a dependency within your project.

 > **Note:** The `KillSwitch` contract can be found [here](https://github.com/starknet-edu/kill-switch).

+### Requirements

+- In your `Scarb.toml` file, declare the `kill_switch` package as your project dependency.

 ### Verification